MilesCranmer/BorrowChecker.jl/README.md

 t2 = Threads.@spawn @bc modify!(@mut(data), 5)
 ```

-Now, if you attempt to fetch both tasks, you will see this error:
+Now, when you attempt to fetch the tasks, you will get this error:

 ```text
 nested task error: Cannot create mutable reference: `data` is already mutably borrowed